CJWorkbench/arrow-tools/README.md

 * _Limit value size_: truncate values if they consume too many bytes.
 * _Automatic types_: each column starts null.
 It will grow to float64 when it encounters numbers, timestamp when it encounters dates, and String when it encounters anything else (or a mix of types).
-Conversions always warn.
+    * Conversions always warn.
+    * Whitespace-only cells don't trigger conversion.
 * _Excel-ish column names_: column names are "A", "B", etc.
 * _Header rows go to separate table_: column names (strings) won't affect column types this way.
 Other tools can read `--header-rows-file` and decide